What is Positive Psychology

 Second Wave Positive Psychology

-The second wave emerged in the 2010s.
-This phase focuses on polarity and the symbiotic relationship between positive and negative and their interaction.
+The second wave emerged in the 2010s and is symbolised by the yin and the yang to represent the symbiotic relationship between positive and negative and their interaction.
 How there can be a positive in the negative, for example, how dissatisfaction with life can act as a catalyst for change.
-And a negative in the positive.
+And equally a negative in the positive.
 Love, for example, is considered to be our supreme emotion but the shadow side is that it can lead us to tolerate toxic individuals.

 Third Wave Positive Psychology

+Find out more.
+The Positive Psychology Center at the University of Pennsylvania is where it began.
 Here’s a great overview of Positive Psychology from Sandip Roy of the Happy Project.
-Watch a 5-minute animated summary of positive psychology.
+Or watch this 5-minute animated summary.